How to immigrate to Canada under the Canadian Experience Class Program

-Canadian Experience Class applications are processed through the Express Entry selection system for immigration to Canada.
 Eligible candidates must make an expression of interest in immigrating to Canada, create an online Express Entry profile, and receive an Invitation to Apply for permanent residence before they may make an application.

-Once Your application is reviewed by the immigration officer, You may be required to attend an interview.
+Once Your application is reviewed by the immigration officer, you may be required to attend an interview.

 The applicant will also need to take a medical exam and pay a Right of Permanent Residence fee in order to have the PR card issued.

 The applicants must:

 • Have obtained at least one year of skilled, professional or technical work experience in Canada within 36 months of the application date; and